apigee/apigee-edge-drupal/README.md

 # Apigee Edge Drupal module

-The Apigee Edge module enables you to integrate Drupal 9 or Drupal 8 with Apigee:
+The Apigee Edge module enables you to integrate Drupal 9 with Apigee.

 * Users that register or are added to the Drupal site will be added as developers in Apigee.
 * Click on "Apps" in user menu to get keys for the APIs exposed in Apigee.